vxmoney/vxbank/vxbank-api/readme.md

 - contract owner (aka bogdan) needs to
   - deploy contract
   - set token fees USDT sc
-  - toto: continue to update this section of documentation after we have complete integration tests util this point
+  - toto: continue to update this section of documentation after we have complete integration tests until this point

 ## test card
 `4000000000000077`